CumulusNetworks/docs/content/cumulus-linux-41/Monitoring-and-Troubleshooting/_index.md

 ### Enable Remote syslog

+By default not all log messages are sent to a remote server

 To send other log files (such as `switchd` logs) to a `syslog` server:

 1. Create a file in `/etc/rsyslog.d/`.
 Make sure the filename starts with a number lower than 99 so that it executes before log messages are dropped in, such as `20-clagd.conf` or `25-switchd.conf`.
 The example file below is called `/etc/rsyslog.d/11-remotesyslog.conf`.
 Add content similar to the following: